-View our list of suggested native plants for Weatherford and the Parker County area.
+View our current Cross Timbers Plant List for Weatherford and the Parker County area.
 (All lists on this page open in a new window)

 Not all non-natives are invasive but the plants on this list of non-native invasive plants are definitely not recommended.